arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 ## Next Steps ##

-To learn more about configuring Windows virtual machines on Windows Azure, please refer to the following articles:
+To learn more about configuring Windows virtual machines on Microsoft Azure, please refer to the following articles:

 **Technical Reference**